2400/git-lab-2/README.md

        int getNumSides();

        /**
-        * setNumSides: change the number of the die sides and ignore it if invalie
+        * setNumSides: change the number of the die sides and ignore it if invalid
         * @param newNumSides
         */
        void setNumSides(int newNumSides);